Back-to-Africa movement: Sierra Leone

 Many freed slaves were discontent with where they were resettled in Canada after the Revolutionary War and were eager to return to their homeland.
-Beginning in 1787, the British government made their first attempt to settle people in Sierra Leone.
+Beginning in 1787, the British government first attempted to settle people in Sierra Leone.
 About 300 Black Britons, known as the Black Poor of London, were settled on the Sierra Leonean peninsula in West Africa.
 Within two years, most members of the settlement would die from disease or conflict with the local Temne people.
 In 1792, a second attempt at settlement was made when 1,100 freed slaves established Freetown with support from British abolitionist Thomas Clarkson.
-Their numbers were further bolstered when over 500 Jamaican Maroons were transported first to Nova Scotia, and then to Sierra Leone in 1800.
+Their numbers were further bolstered when more than 500 Jamaican Maroons were transported first to Nova Scotia, and then to Sierra Leone in 1800.

 In 1815, Paul Cuffe brought the first group of thirty-eight emigrant freed slaves from the United States to Sierra Leone.
 In 1820, minister Daniel Coker led a group of ninety free blacks in hopes of founding a new colony in Sierra Leone.
 He intended to proselytize Christianity among the Africans.
 Leaving New York on the ship Elizabeth, his voyage ended on an island off the coast of Sierra Leone.
-Arriving just before the rains of spring, the group of immigrants were soon stricken with fever.
+Arriving just before the rains of spring, the group of immigrants was soon stricken with fever.
 The survivors ultimately fled to Freetown, and the settlement disintegrated.

 The repatriation of slaves to Africa from the United Kingdom and its dependencies was initiated by the Committee for the Relief of the Black Poor.
 This organization was later succeeded by the Sierra Leone Company.
 In time, African American Black Loyalists and West Indians would immigrate to the colony of Freetown, Sierra Leone, in smaller numbers in efforts led by black merchants or beneficiaries such as Paul Cuffe.